juankristal/MenuCreator/README.md

-# MenuCreator
+# Menu Creator

- Small trial app for Iman from Huokan
+This is a small trial app requested as a test for Huokan.

+Currently WIP